OlegDokuka/Typejector/README.md

-##For everyone who read this article and want to help develop this idea and project
+##For everyone who read this article and wants to help develop this idea and project

 I`m open to suggestion and if you want to help me - create new issue, or write on project gitter.